Microsoft expects Windows unit to miss revenue outlook on coronavirus impact

 Microsoft is the second company in the trillion dollar club to withdraw outlook.
 Earlier this month, Apple said that it may not be able to meet its March-quarter sales forecast.

-The software maker had previously expected the More Personal Computing unit, which houses Windows, to post third-quarter revenue between $10.75 billion and $11.15 billion.
+The software maker had previously expected the unit, which houses Windows, to post third-quarter revenue between $10.75 billion and $11.15 billion.

-Its Windows and Surface computers had been more negatively impacted than expected, Microsoft said in a statement.

 The coronavirus outbreak, believed to have originated in a market selling wildlife in the central Chinese city of Wuhan late last year, has infected about 80,000 people and killed more than 2,700, the vast majority in China.

-Reporting by Trisha Roy and Neha Malara in Bengaluru; Writing by Peter Henderson; Editing by Shounak Dasgupta
+Reporting by Trisha Roy and Neha Malara in Bengaluru; Editing by Shounak Dasgupta